Jekyll & Hyde Club

-The Jekyll & Hyde Club was a theme restaurant owned by Eerie World Entertainment in the Manhattan borough of New York City, New York.
+The Jekyll & Hyde Club was a theme restaurant owned by Eerie World Entertainment in the borough of Manhattan in New York City.
 The name and theme derive from Scottish author Robert Louis Stevenson's 1886 Victorian gothic novel Strange Case of Dr. Jekyll and Mr. Hyde.

 Premise

 The restaurant is modeled after a 1930s British explorers club embellished with spooky Gothic horror themes, with Victorian decorations, set pieces, and actors who roam the restaurant and entertain patrons.
 It has been compared to a haunted house and Chuck E. Cheese's.

 Cuisine includes salads, sandwiches, burgers, and pizza as well as liquor and cocktails.

-Characters include Mr. Aloysius Goole, the wacky chief mortician; Jervis, the hyperactive and high-pitched French butler; charmingly manic Gertrude K. Boom, club demolitions expert; and club spokesperson Dr. Brain.
+Characters include Mr. Aloysius Goole, the wacky chief mortician; Jervis, the hyperactive French butler; charmingly manic Gertrude K. Boom, club demolitions expert; and club spokesperson Dr. Brain.
 These characters are the guest's link to all of the details of the club's history, and perform membership inductions table-side.

 In addition to the live characters, there are a number of animatronic props, sounds, and special effects which contribute to the overall atmosphere of the club.
 The animatronic creatures (either pre-recorded or voiced live by restaurant actors) animate periodically to entertain the guests and wish happy birthdays.